 At the recommendations of locals, we headed over to The Sandbar.
 We were delighted we did!
 We sat outside overlooking the ocean at sunset.

-The food was good, but not exceptional, the view was spectacular, the mood very romantic and the conversation was perfect!
+The food was good, but not exceptional.
+The view was spectacular, the mood very romantic, and the conversation was perfect!

 We visited the Tide Tables twice during our visit.
-This place is definitely a favorite among the locals.
+This place is a favorite among the locals.
 The perfect place for fried shrimp and ice cold beer while enjoying the view.

 The Waterfront Restaurant has some of the best food we’ve eaten on the island.
 I had never had pineapple coleslaw until I ate it at the Waterfront Restaurant.
 It is the perfect pairing with their grouper tacos.
 This is one place on the island you might want to see if they take reservations.

-For sweets you need, I repeat, NEED to stop and try out The Donut Experiment.
+For sweets you need, I repeat, you NEED to stop and try out The Donut Experiment.
 The fresh donuts at The Donut Experiment are creative, and they know what tastes great on a donut.

 Anna Maria Island Trolley

 The trolley operates seven days a week from 6 am to 10 pm.
 There are trolley stops every 2 – 4 blocks making it easy to enjoy the services offered.

 Things to do on Anna Maria Island

 As if the beach and seafood are not enough to draw you to Anna Maria Island, there is so much more enjoyment the island has to offer.
-The island is truly an outdoor lovers paradise.
+The island is truly an outdoor lovers’ paradise.

 While on Anna Maria Island, you can enjoy combing the beach for shells, stand-up paddle-boarding, swimming (watch for waves and undertows), kayaking, diving, and snorkeling.
-Keep your eyes open for a chance to see sharks, rays, and manatees.
+Keep your eyes open for a chance to see dolphins, sharks, rays, and manatees.

 Let’s not forget the Coquina Baywalk, which winds through inviting wildlife areas, and Motes Marine Aquarium.
-Our girls loved Sea World, and they love Motes just as much.
+Our girls love Sea World, and they love Motes just as much.
 They enjoyed all of the hands-on activities at Motes.

 Anna Maria Island Weather

 The summers are long and warm, with unexpected brief rain showers.
-The winters are short, cool, and windy.
+The winters are short, calm, and windy.
 Over the course of the year, the temperatures vary from 55 to 90 and are rarely below 45 or above 92.

 Based on the tourist score, the best times of year to visit Anna Maria Island for warm-weather activities are from late February to early May and from late October to early December.
+Avoid spring break.